jgriffinanalytics/jgriffinanalytics/README.md

 Data analyst based in the Tampa area.
 I graduated from the University of Central Florida in May 2026 with a B.S.B.A. in Economics and a minor in Statistics, and I spent last summer as a People Analytics Intern at Newell Brands building forecasting models in Databricks and Power BI dashboards for IT and HR leadership.

 I like taking messy, real-world data and turning it into something a decision-maker can actually use.
-Outside of work, I follow sports analytics and the stock market very closely.
+Outside of work, I follow sports analytics, business newsletters, and the stock market very closely.

 ## Projects